 Sisters in Temporary Vows and Final Vows Combined

 Respondents were asked to report the number of professed sisters (temporary vows and final vows) who serve in various apostolates.
 The respondents were instructed to count each sister only once, using the category that best describes her primary apostolate.
 The actual number of sisters engaged in some of these apostolates is likely considerably higher than the figures shown above.

 1. Our sisters live and/or serve in at least 137 different dioceses in the United States.

 2. Overall average age of sisters (58 years old) in our communities is well below the average age of women religious nationwide.
 Average age of sisters by stage of formation

 3. Over 900 sisters (17%) are currently in initial formation (postulants, novices, and temporary professed sisters).
 Temporary professed sisters are the largest group in formation followed by novices and postulants.

 4. Over 85% of professed sisters in CMSWR membership communities are engaged in active ministry.

-5. Sisters in CMSWR members’ communities serve in well over 400 educational institutions and nearly 200 health care facilities, as well as in more than 300 parishes and 50 retreat or spirituality centers.
+5. Sisters in CMSWR members’ communities serve in well over 400 educational institutions and nearly 200 health care facilities, as well as in almost 300 parishes and 50 retreat or spirituality centers.
 The sisters also serve in many other institutional and non-institutional settings.